bbennett905/GLRenderer/README.md

 * Simple profiling tool
 * Logging tools, supporting logging to file, to console, and to screen as a UI element
 * (Fairly) straightforward base classes for any entity/object, drawable object, UI elements to inherit from
+* Ability to load materials from a simple text format

 # What you need #